bombolini/converter/README.md

 # converter

-mass media data converter
+Mass media data converter.

 For those who need to convert their m3u vod content, it makes your life easier.

-A kind of sql injector written in bash env.
+Sql injector written in bash env.